Guidance for Industry, FDA Reviewers and Compliance on Off-The-Shelf Software Use in Medical Devices

 Comments and suggestions may be submitted at any time for Agency consideration to John Murray, Office of Device Evaluation at firstname.lastname@example.org or at 301-796-5543.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact John Murray at email@example.com or at 301-796-5543.
 Questions regarding the use or interpretation of this guidance for a particular device should be directed to the appropriate ODE review division.

-World Wide Web/CDRH home page.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (585) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 585 to identify the guidance you are requesting.

 Table of Contents